lbovet/vertx-redisques/README.md

 ### Delete all queue items
 To delete all queue items of a single queue use
 > DELETE /queuing/queues/myQueue

+Available url parameters are:
+* _unlock_: Unlock the queue after deleting all queue items

 ### Get single queue item
 To get a single queue item use